sf-wdi-35/Introduction-to-DevTools/README.md

 ###### Tool for inspecting layout
  In this tab you can inspect:

- - HTML structure of the page
+ - HTML structure
  - CSS styles applied to each element
- - Box Model
+ - CSS Box Model
  - Event Listeners
  - Element Properties